Nature Explorers Day Camps

 Payment

-Vermont childcare CCFAP subsidies now apply to our programs, and are available for children up to age 12.
+BEEC is dedicated to making our programs accessible to all.
+As a state licensed program we are able to accept subsidies through the Vermont Child Care Financial Assistance Program that is available for children up to age 12.
 Learn more about CCFAP here.
-BEEC is dedicated to making our programs accessible to all.
 Families can apply for a scholarship with their registration.
-If you’d like to contribute to the scholarship fund, you can donate online here, or when you make a payment.
+If you’d like to contribute to the scholarship fund, you can donate online here!
 Thank you!

 Camp Information & Policies